The Hospice Assist Program

-Our Community Education events increase knowledge and skills about loss, end-of-life, death and grieving.
-We host a educational talks primarily for community members; sponsor continuing education credit (CEU) workshops for health and human services professionals; and regularly speak to organizations on a variety of topics.
-Northwest Michigan Hospice Assist delivers specialized workshops on advance care planning, including how to talk with family and doctors about end-of-life options and desires and then how to complete an advance directive describing your end-of-life wishes and naming your health care agent.
+Our Community Education events increase knowledge and skills in the areas of caregiver help, loss, end-of-life, death and grieving.
+We host educational talks primarily for community members; sponsor continuing education credit (CEU) workshops for health and human services professionals; and regularly speak to organizations on a variety of topics.
+Northwest Michigan Hospice Assist delivers specialized workshops on advance care planning, including how to talk with family and doctors about end-of-life options and desires and, once decisions are made, how to document these decisions by completing an advance directive that best details your end-of-life wishes and who you have named as your health care agent.

 Northwest Michigan Hospice Assists programs to provide compassionate support through illness and grief.